mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 parsecs by eight parsecs.
 Subsectors are also called Districts, Provinces, or Clusters.
 Average density: 30 to 40 worlds.

-Twilight's Peak: During the Second Frontier War (615 to 622), a payroll ship- ment to the Marches disappeared, including the transport carrying it and three escort vessels.
+Twilight's Peak: During the Second Frontier War (615 to 622), a payroll ship-ment to the Marches disappeared, including the transport carrying it and three escort vessels.
 Decades later (791), one of the escorts was found in the Treece/Lanth system, out of fuel and power, and its crew of three dead.
 The only clue to its story was the diary of one of the crewmembers, written in the form of an epic poem.

 Infuriatingly, the epic told what had happened, but not where.

 The transport was forced down in a mountainous region of a habitable world (possibly in the Lanth or Rhylanor subsectors) and had to be abandoned after the pilot botched the landing.
 The crew of one escort mutinied and attempted to take the payroll for themselves.
 The other two escorts resisted; the mutiny was put down, but the mutineers' ship was destroyed and one of the loyal escorts crippled.